Santiago Metropolitan Park: Funicular

-The Funicular de Santiago, which dates from 1925, has been declared a National Monument.
-It has two stations: the National Zoo and the summit.
-The funicular runs for almost 500 meters on a 45 degree incline, departing from Barrio Bellavista.

-The funicular has two carriages, with one displaying a memorial plaque commemorating Pope John Paul II, who rode in the carriage in 1987 en route to saying mass at the feet of the Virgin Mary statue located at the hill's summit.
+The Funicular de Santiago, which dates from 1925 and was designed by engineer Ernesto Bozo Pezza with a boarding station by architect Luciano Kulczewski, has been declared a national historic monument.
+It runs almost 500 meters on a 45-degree incline between the Zoológico and Cumbre stations, departing from Barrio Bellavista.
+One of its two carriages bears a memorial plaque commemorating Pope John Paul II, who rode it in 1987 en route to celebrating mass at the foot of the Virgin Mary statue on the summit.
+The funicular underwent a full restoration between 2020 and 2022, which added universal-accessibility features.

-In September 2012, the funicular was marked for refurbishment as part of the Chilean government's Bicentenary Plan.